Innomen/hedonic-core/README.md

 **Q: What if someone reports suffering from others' joy?**
 A: Treat the report as real and investigate root causes.
 Often this reveals deeper issues around inequality, exclusion, or unmet needs that can be addressed systemically.

+**Q: What about fake suffering reports and manipulation?
+A: The core creates a detection network, not just individual reporting.
+Empathetic observers following the core will themselves suffer when witnessing others' pain, creating automatic detection that can't be faked.
+False reports still indicate underlying suffering - desperation, mental health issues, unmet needs that drove the lying behavior.
+The question isn't "are they lying?" but "what suffering caused this?"
+Gaming the system just creates more signals for the system to detect and address.

 ## License

 CC BY-SA (Self defence.)